medusajs/medusa/docs/content/deployments/server/deploying-on-railway.md

 1. Click on the Redis card.
 2. Choose the Connect tab.
 3. Copy the Redis Connection URL.

+### Note about Modules

+If you use modules that require setting up other resources, make sure to add them at this point.
+This guide does not cover configurations specific to a module.

 ### Deploy the Medusa Backend Repository